John Boyd, President

 For some 30 years, Barbara has been actively involved in Young Life, an international youth ministry.
 She has more than 20 years of experience in nonprofit management and corporate career management, including ten years with the Boise Metro Chamber of Commerce where she served as vice president of Member Services, senior manager of the Small Business Division, and director of the Center for Workforce Leadership.

 Barbara joined MAF in February 2010, serving as director of Marketing & Communication before being named vice president of Ministry Advancement in January 2011.
 Barbara believes that stewardship plays an important role in the life of all believers.
-Her vision for MAF ministry advancement is to enable ministry supporters to grow in the grace of giving while enabling MAF to remain steadfast in its mission of sharing the love of Jesus Christ through aviation and technology.
+Her vision for MAF Ministry Advancement is to enable ministry supporters to grow in the grace of giving while enabling MAF to remain steadfast in its mission of sharing the love of Jesus Christ through aviation and technology.

 Barbara holds a Bachelor of Science degree from Mesa State College.
 She and her husband live in Boise, Idaho.
 They have two adult children.

-Gene Jordan, Vice President, Human Resources
+Gene Jordan, Vice President, Personnel